MartaJopp/pac-connect/README.md

 ## Acknowledgments

 * Thank you to my instructors Chris Black, Kris Szafranski and Prime Digital Academy
-* Thank you to Prime Digital Academy for providing the Passport Authentication code
+* Thank you to Prime Digital Academy for providing the Passport local strategy code